SeldonIO/alibi/doc/source/overview/high_level.md

 #### Counterfactuals with Reinforcement Learning

 This black box method splits from the approach taken by the above three significantly.
 Instead of minimizing a loss during the explain method call, it trains a new model when fitting the explainer called an actor that takes instances and produces counterfactuals.
 It does this using reinforcement learning.
-In reinforcement learning, an actor model takes some state as input and generates actions; in our case, the actor takes an instance with a target classification and attempts to produce an instance of the target class.
+In reinforcement learning, an actor model takes some state as input and generates actions; in our case, the actor takes an instance with a target classification and attempts to produce an member of the target class.
 Outcomes of actions are assigned rewards dependent on a reward function designed to encourage specific behaviors.
 In our case, we reward correctly classified counterfactuals generated by the actor.
 As well as this, we reward counterfactuals that are close to the data distribution as modeled by an autoencoder.
 Finally, we require that they are sparse perturbations of the original instance.
-The reinforcement training step pushes the actor to take high reward actions instead of low reward actions.
+The reinforcement training step pushes the actor to take high reward actions.
 CFRL is a black-box method as the process by which we update the actor to maximize the reward only requires estimating the reward via sampling the counterfactuals.

 As well as this, CFRL actors can be trained to ensure that certain constraints can be taken into account when generating counterfactuals.
 This is highly desirable as a use case for counterfactuals is to suggest the necessary changes to an instance to obtain a different classification.
 In some cases, you want these changes to be constrained, for instance, when dealing with immutable characteristics.
 In other words, if you are using the counterfactual to advise changes in behavior, you want to ensure the changes are enactable.
 Suggesting that someone needs to be two years younger to apply for a loan isn't very helpful.

 The training process requires randomly sampling data instances, along with constraints and target classifications.
 We can then compute the reward and update the actor to maximize it.
-We do this without needing access to the critic internals.
+We do this without needing access to the model internals; we only need to obtain a prediction in each case.
 The end product is a model that can generate interpretable counterfactual instances at runtime with arbitrary constraints.

 __TODO__:
 - Example images